jwmullally/dracut-iscsi-target/README.md

 # dracut-iscsi-target

 *!!
+Alpha software - may break your computer.*

+*!!
 Currently there is NO ENCRYPTION for the iSCSI endpoint.
 See TODO below.
 For now, only run this on a trusted network with trusted hosts.*